embeddedgo/embeddedgo.github.io/_posts/2019-11-19-porting_go_to_microcontrollers_part1.md

 #### The brief history of Thumb

-The thumb is the most important digit of the human hand.
+The thumb is the most important digit of human hand.
 Losing a thumb is more disturbing than losing any finger.

 ![Do gophers have thumbs?]({{ site.baseur }}/images/gopher/gopher-thumb.jpg)